cosmofur/EX716/README.md

 You willl also see this use of 'A' 'B' and 'V' in some of the structured programing macros like @ForIA2B

+For some special purposes it usesful to move the data that pointers point to.

+@MMI2M %1 %2 : Moves value indexed by pointer to variable (@PUSHII %1 @POPI %2)

+@MM2IM %1 %2 : Move value of variable to where index pointer is pointing to. (@PUSHI %1 @POPII %2)

 @DEBUGTOGGLE     : A macro that directs the emulator to start/stop printing out each instruction as it is executed.
 The output of the debug, Output of debug listed is in format